princed/karma-expect/README.md

 Usage
 -----

-Expect.js assertions are availible in the tests:
+Expect.js assertions are available in the tests:

 ```coffee
 describe 'karma tests with expect', ->